 As briefly mentioned earlier, light in the ultraviolet regime is mainly employed in photolithography.
-This light can be generated from a mercury arc lamp where the characteristic electronic transitions of excited mercury vapor yields distinct wavelengths of light which carry sufficient energy to induce Figure 2.4 - Positive vs. Negative chemical changes in the absorbing photoresist.
+This light can be generated from a mercury arc lamp where the characteristic electronic transitions of excited mercury vapor yields distinct wavelengths of light which carry sufficient energy to induce chemical changes in the absorbing photoresist.
 Diffraction limitations imply that, to define smaller features, light of smaller wavelength (higher energy) must be used.
-Excimer (excited photoresists.
-(Source: May Lam, Wikimedia Commons)

-dimer - of a halogen and a noble gas) lasers serve as bright sources for such smaller wavelengths.
+Excimer (excited dimer - of a halogen and a noble gas) lasers serve as bright sources for such smaller wavelengths.